mrbungle64/ecovacs-deebot.js/README.md

 ## Models

-### Supported models
+### Fully supported models

-The supported models are those that I own myself (or which are technically identical to these):
+The supported models are those that I own myself

-* Deebot OZMO 920/950
+* Deebot OZMO 920
 * Deebot T8 AIVI

+### Other supported models

-### These models should work properly or at least partially
+These models should work properly or at least partially.

-The following models are either already known to work or are technically similar to these models.
+They are either already known to work or are technically similar to these models.
 Nevertheless, the functionality may be partially limited.

 I try to achieve a wide range of functionality, but decide this case by case depending on complexity and various other criteria.
 There is of course no claim to full functionality.

 #### Ecovacs Deebot

+* Deebot OZMO 950/T5
+* Deebot N8 series
+* Deebot U2 series
+* Deebot T8 series
+* Deebot T9 series
+* Deebot T10 series
+* Deebot X1 series

+##### Legacy models (soon to be discontinued)

+These models use XML for communication.
+The support for these models will be discontinued soon.

 * Deebot Slim 2
 * Deebot N79 series